Wallis Heights, Nova Scotia

-Defence cutbacks to the Canadian Forces budget in the mid-1990s coupled with rising real estate maintenance costs saw Wallis Heights sold to a private developer.
+Defence cutbacks to the Canadian Forces budget in the mid-1990s coupled with rising real estate maintenance costs saw DND not renewing the 30 year lease on the property.
+Wallis Heights was then sold to a private developer.
 Some units have been renovated and the entire neighbourhood has been resettled by civilians.
+It is now called Ocean Breeze Estates.

+Bedford Institute of Oceanography and Canadian Coast Guard Station

+On the opposite side of Hudson Way is the Bedford Institute of Oceanography opened in 1962.

+Canadian Coast Guard Base Dartmouth supports berthing for larger ship of the CCG Atlantic Region and search and rescue base (supported by CCGS Corporal Teather C.V. and CCGS G. Peddle S.C.).

 Transportation

 Wallis Heights is served by a public bus route, Halifax Transit route 51.
 It runs seven days a week, linking Wallis Heights to the Bridge Terminal via Windmill Road.